-Surviving spouses and registered partners receive: half the estate, where they are obliged to share with the deceased's issue; three-quarters of the estate, where they are obliged to share with heirs in the parental line (second parentela) and the entire estate, where no heirs exist in the first and second parentela.
+Surviving spouses and registered partners receive:

+- one half of the estate, where they are obliged to share with the deceased's issue; - three quarters of the estate, where they are obliged to share with heirs in the parental line (second parentela) and - the entire estate, where no heirs exist in the first and second parentela (Article 462, CC).

-In Switzerland, it is possible for homosexual partners to register their partnership under certain circumstances with the local authorities.
-Such a registration gives the registered partner rights close to a spouse, for example, in regards to statutory inheritance rights.
+In Switzerland it is possible for homosexual partners to register their partnership under certain circumstances with the local authorities.
+Such registration gives the registered partner rights close to a spouse, for example in regards to statutory inheritance rights.
 Non-married heterosexual couples, on the other hand, do not enjoy statutory inheritance rights, but the Swiss legislator plans to introduce a statutory legacy to certain partners who lived in cohabitation for a long period.